rsyncOSX/mydocsy/content/en/docs/urlcommands/Notepad.md

 **URL for verify a remote**

 Verify remote is only for remote destinations.
 Remote server - raspberrypi with zfs filesystem.

-Profile is: Pictures backup, the space is replaced by a \_ in URL
+Profile is *Pictures* and Synchronize ID = *Pictures backup*, the space is replaced by a \_ in URL for the id tag in URL, which is the search for the wanted Synchronize ID.

 `rsyncuiapp://loadprofileandverify?profile=Pictures&id=Pictures_backup`